Al-Qaeda and Iran: Alliance Against the US

 This was followed by an additional designation action on October 18, 2012 "of Adel Radi Saqr al-Wahabi al-Harbi (al-Harbi), a key member of an al-Qa'ida network operating in Iran and led by Iran-based al-Qa'ida facilitator Muhsin al-Fadhli (al-Fadhli)."
 According to Treasury, "Al-Fadhli took over the Iran-based facilitation network from Yasin al-Suri in late 2011," and al-Harbi serves as his deputy.
 In this role, al-Harbi "facilitates the travel of extremists to Afghanistan or Iraq via Iran on behalf of al-Qa'ida, and is believed to have sought funds to support al-Qa'ida attacks."
 The network is also sending funds and fighters to support Al-Qaeda-affiliated elements in Syria.
 Cohen stated, "Today's action... further exposes al-Qa'ida's critically important Iran-based funding and facilitation network" and "Iran's ongoing complicity in this network's operation."

-This was followed by a New York Times report on September 17, 2015 that revealed Iran released five senior members of Al-Qaeda as part of a prisoner swap with Al-Qaeda’s branch in Yemen, which was holding an Iranian diplomat Nour Ahmad Nikbakht.
+This was followed by a New York Times report on September 17, 2015, that revealed Iran released five senior members of Al-Qaeda as part of a prisoner swap with Al-Qaeda’s branch in Yemen, which was holding an Iranian diplomat Nour Ahmad Nikbakht.
 The release of Saif al-Adel was confirmed along with Abdul Khayr al-Misri, Abul Oassam, Sari Shabab, and Abu Mohamed al-Misri.
-The Iranians release of these Al-Qaeda operatives’ prompts fears that they will join other terrorists in Syria planning attacks on the West and provides another example of the relationship Iran continues to have with Al-Qaeda to this day.
-But there is reporting that Saif al-Adel may still be in Iran to date.
+The Iranian's release of these Al-Qaeda operatives prompted fears that they would join other terrorists in Syria planning attacks on the West, and provided further evidence of Iran’s ongoing relationship with Al-Qaeda.
+Shortly after his release, Saif al-Adel was reportedly living in Syria in 2016.

 On July 20, 2016, the U.S. government again revealed Iran’s collaboration with Al-Qaeda.
 The Treasury Department blacklisted three members of Al-Qaeda living in Iran, saying they had helped the jihadist group.
 Yisra Muhammad Ibrahim Bayumi, mediated with Iranian authorities as of early 2015, the Treasury said, and helped Al-Qaeda members living in Iran.
 Bayumi has been residing in Iran since 2014 and had been able to facilitate Al-Qaeda funds transfers in 2015, suggesting he had some freedom to operate since moving to Iran.
 Abu Bakr Muhammad Ghumayn had control of the group’s financing and organization inside Iran as of 2015.